breuerma/media-library-cleaner/README.md

 The scan will be repeated according to the settings in the application.properties.

+### Chosing a different port
+Either modify the application.properties before building the project or just supply

+`--server.port=12080`

+on the command line.

 ## Settings:

 In application properties the following variables can be edited: